kifish/prac_code/PersonRe-id/References.md

 Efficient and deep person person re-identification using multi-level similarity

-Resource aware person re-identification across multiple resolutions
+Resource aware person re-identification across multiple resolutions

 # To do